Burginvest Research · Crude Oil Analysis · July 2024

 Abstract

 In July 2024, WTI crude traded within a $75–85 range.
 Gaza ceasefire hopes capped the upside while a Golan Heights rocket attack subdued selling pressure, sustaining a geopolitical tug-of-war.
 The most notable event was the global IT system outage on July 19th.
 The liquidation-driven net long reduction triggered by this outage reaffirmed that markets can experience sharp moves from completely outside the framework of fundamental analysis.
-Meanwhile, the increase in trader buy-side activity was not an expression of upside conviction, but a response to roll yield capture near the $75 level — revealing the multi-layered motivations at work in the market.
+Meanwhile, the increase in the Number of Traders' buy-side activity was not an expression of upside conviction, but a response to the benefit (return opportunity) offered by roll yield — revealing the multi-layered motivations at work in the market.

-Keywords Global IT OutageRoll Yield CaptureGaza Ceasefire HopeUS Election UncertaintyChina Demand ConcernNet Long Reduction
+Keywords Global IT OutageGaza Ceasefire HopeUS Election UncertaintyChina Demand ConcernNet Long Reduction

 1. Three Uncertainties Forming the Range